Skip to main content

 • Examples: Cancel the loan entirely or for one term only, or reduce the loan amount.

-• If the borrower requests a change to the loan amount, include the reduction amount and the new total loan amount.
+• If the borrower requests a change to the loan amount, include the amount of the reduction and the new total loan amount.

 • Amounts must be requested in whole dollars; cents are not permitted.